Riverscapes/riverscapes-docs-site/docs/initiatives/us-watersheds-conus-runs.md

 The geopackage for each Vector Processing Unit (VPU) (corresponding to HUC4) was downloaded from the "**Current**" [folder](https://prd-tnm.s3.amazonaws.com/index.html?prefix=StagedProducts/Hydrography/NHDPlusHR/VPU/Current/GPKG/) of staged products of The National Map on Amazon AWS.
 USGS has a page on ways to [access national hydrography products](https://www.usgs.gov/national-hydrography/access-national-hydrography-products).

+Only the VPUs up to 18XX were downloaded.
+This excludes watersheds in Alaska, Hawaii, and the territories.

 The features from the HUC10 layer in each were merged into one new layer.

 This merged layer had 17,999 features and 17 fields.
-The coordinate reference system is EPSG:4269 (units of degrees).
+The coordinate reference system is EPSG:4269 which has units of degrees.

 ### Watershed types filter